 Our single origin coffees are seasonal, which means they will leave eventually.
 It's difficult to say how long they'll be in stock, because it all depends on how popular it is.
 So if you like the sound of a particular coffee, make sure not to miss out!

 If you have a grinder at home then always opt for fresh whole beans rather than ground.
 Whole beans allow the coffee to stay fresh right up until you grind it.
 By grinding only what you need, your coffee will taste fresher in the cup and last longer in the bag.
-You can still make decent coffee with pre-ground but we always strive for the best flavour.
+You can still make great coffee with pre-ground but it just won't last as long.

 If we're talking freshly roasted beans, then we recommend using within 3 months from the coffee's roast date.
 With ground coffee, you begin to lose quality straight away as it has a bigger surface area and the coffee particles (grounds) are exposed to air much faster!

 Our first recommendation is to buy freshly roasted whole beans.
 Ditch supermarket coffee as it’s typically not as fresh as it passes through the supply chain.
 Grind only what you need each time you brew coffee.
 Keep your coffee sealed in your bag or store in a cool and dry place.
 An airtight container works a treat!
 A common myth is storing your coffee in the fridge…unfortunately, the coffee takes on moisture which dramatically effects both shelf live and flavour.
 Finally, enjoy within 3 months of roast date.

 There has long been debate about whether coffee is healthy for you.
 To put it simply, it is fine if drank in moderation.
 If you're particularly sensitive to the caffeine, you can always try drinking a decaf instead!